When it comes to reparative haircare products, Ouai and Olaplex are two of the most popular brands out there.

 Ouai has a much lighter feel, while Olaplex feels a little heavier and more noticeable in your hair.

 Olaplex is great for frizz, while Oaui is an excellent heat protector.

 Both are fragranced, but once again, Oaui has a more noticeable scent.

 Both are similarly priced, but Ouai is 4.7 oz while Olaplex is 3.3 oz,so Ouai gives you more product.

 Ouai Super Dry Shampoo

-Ouai Super Dry Shampoo cleans and volumizes oily hair with volcanic minerals and rice starch to absorb oil and refresh your hair without leaving any residue.
+Ouai Super Dry Shampoo cleans and volumizes oily hair, absorbs oil and refreshes your hair without leaving any residue.

 The dry shampoo does leave a white cast, BUT once it is rubbed and blended into your hair, it disappears quickly.